 Cumin Spiced Lentils and Rice with Every Day Lemon Tahini Dressing

-- 1 tablespoon neutral flavored vegetable oil such as grapeseed or refined avocado*
+- 1 tablespoon neutral flavored vegetable oil, such as safflower or grapeseed

 - 2 teaspoons ground cumin

 - 1/2 teaspoon ground coriander

 - 1 small bunch kale, collards, or another leafy green, stems removed and chopped into bite-sized pieces (about 4 packed cups of greens)

 - 3 cups cooked, long-grain brown rice (1 cup dry)

 - 1 1/2 cups cooked brown lentils (1 can lentils, drained and rinsed, or 2/3 cups dry lentils, cooked)

 - 1 1/2 tablespoons freshly squeezed lemon juice, more to taste

 For the Everyday Lemon Tahini Dressing: